regenrek/regenrek-blog-11ty/posts/2021-11-11-full-guide-storyblok-nuxt-nujek.md

 ---
-title: Full Guide to build a job board website app with Nuxt, Storyblok and Nujek
+title: Full Guide to build a Job Board website app with Nuxt, Storyblok and Nujek
 summary: This guide will help you to build your scheme, frontend and connect everything together to build a simple job board website with Storyblok, Nuxt and Nujek Framework
 date: 2021-11-10
 tags: